ligz08/CHIP-MDHD/Local_module/README.md

 First you need to [obtain a Google Maps Distance Matrix API key](https://developers.google.com/maps/documentation/distance-matrix/get-api-key), and save the key string to  `CHIP-MDHD/Local_module/credentials/GoogleMapsAPIKey.txt`.
 This is necessary so that you can access Google Maps' web service.

-After that, run the following command:
+After the API key is in place, run the following command:
 ```bash
 $ Rscript R/GetDrivingTimeBetweenHubs.R
 ```